-The primary goal of metaclasses is to make defining types more convenient and flexible, in a way that achieves other goals such as expressing more future "language" extensions as class libraries instead of hardwiring them into the core language.
+The goal is to elevate idiomatic conventions into the type system as compilable and testable code, in a way that helps achieve other goals such as expressing more future "language" extensions as class libraries instead of hardwiring them into the core language.

 Metaclasses complement (and rely on) concepts and reflection, which are about querying capabilities - based on "does this expression compile" and "does this member/signature exist," respectively.
-Metaclasses are about de-fining types - participating in interpreting the meaning of source code to generate the class definition.
+Metaclasses are about defining types - participating in interpreting the meaning of source code to generate the class definition.